 Descartes epistemological theory

 From the very beginning Descartes’ epistemological programme was a matter of heated debate, in which a tone of criticism and opposition was sometimes heard (Gassendi, Hobbes, Voetius, Leibniz, Pascal, Huet, Locke, Hume).1 Criticism of Descartes’ thought became more radical in the 20th century, especially within broadly understood analytic .
+Further reading.
 The term is derived from the Greek epistēmē (“knowledge”) and .The Philosophy of Rene Descartes - Literary Theory and .René Descartes (/ d eɪ ˈ k ɑːr t / day-KART or UK: / ˈ d eɪ k ɑːr t / DAY-kart; French: [ʁəne dekaʁt] ⓘ; Latinized: Renatus Cartesius; 31 March 1596 – 11 February 1650): 58 was a French philosopher, scientist, and mathematician, widely considered a seminal figure in the emergence of modern philosophy and science.
 Whereas rationalist philosophers such as Descartes held that the ultimate source of human .
 His noteworthy .René Descartes.
 The brain in a vat.Descartes’ Meditations provide a classic example of the epistemological project of providing systematic justification for the things we take ourselves to know, and this remains a central endeavor in epistemology.”
 In this tradition, knowledge of logical truths is a standard case of a priori knowledge, whereas knowledge of the existence or presence of physical .
 This project carries with it the significant risk of finding that we lack justification for things we think we know.
-Sarah Donahue: Descartes's Moral Theory is clearly written and well structured.
 [1] In the first of his 1641 .

 Descartes, Rene